 Figure 18.
-Disparity bias error (left) and rms error (right) of the subpixel disparity interpolation, obtained by varying the image shear rate of 1/4, 1/8, 1/16 pixel shift per row image shear rates with a window size of 9×9 pixels.
-The results are similar to Figure 13.

-When a planar surface rotates left or right from the fronto-parallel vertical plane, foreshortening errors are again introduced.
-This time the effect stretches or squeezes one image relative to the other (Figure 19).
-It can be shown $$x{R,i} = x{L,i} - (f B/Z_0) + (m_v B/Z_0)x_i,$$ (14) where m_y is the surface rotation slope relative to the vertical plane and $m_y B/Z_0$ is the disparity increment rate per column on the right image.
-Figure 20 shows the stereo
+Disparity bias error (left) and rms error (right) of the subpixel disparity interpolation, obtained by varying the image shear rate of 1/4, 1/8, 1/16 pixel shift per row increment rate becomes 1/8 pixel per row, when the surface horizontal slope relative to the horizontal plane = 9° at 10 m away, 39° at 2 m, or 58° at 1 m.
+Figure 18 shows the stereo disparity bias and rms errors for three different image shear rates with a window size of 9×9 pixels.
+The results are similar to Figure 13 for the horizontal image shift.
+When a planar surface rotates left or right from the fronto-parallel vertical plane, it also introduces foreshortening error.
+This time it has an effect of causing stretching or squeezing the left image to get the right image (Figure 19).
+It can be shown that $$x{R,i} = x{L,i} - (f B / Z_0) + (m_y B / Z_0) x_i, \qquad (14)$$ where m_y is the surface rotation slope relative to the vertical plane and $m_y B/Z_0$ is the disparity increment rate per column on the right image.
+Figure 20 shows the stereo disparity bias and rms errors for three different image rotation rate with the window size of 9×9 pixels.
+The results are very similar to Figure 17 for the image shear, except that the rms error values are slightly larger.